ipikuka/recma-mdx-interpolate/README.md

 It is `false` by default.

-It could be useful if you want the plugin doesn't work when the format is not "mdx".
+It could be useful if you want the plugin NOT to work when the format is not "mdx".

 ```javascript
 use(recmaMdxInterpolate, { disable: format !== "mdx" } as InterpolateOptions);